EathernetEngineering/Transcendent-Engine/README.md

 # Transcendent Engine
-Transcendent Engine game engine.

 ## About

-I am just trying to learn more code so this is just a practice project for me.

-If you have any suggestions please let me know :)
+Transcendent Engine Application Engine is a C++ based Application engine that can be used to develop 2D applications anywhere from video games to office utility applications.

+## About me

+I am a school student who is interested in programming.
+I made this engine as a learning project.
+The development has taught me a lot regarding source control, graphics programming and even logic in the importance of the order of functions.

+## The future

+I plan on updating this repository for as long as possible, continuously adding features to help make the engine as good as possible.

-## A massive thank you goes out to Harriet Chard for providing all of the artwork!
+## A massive thank you goes out to Harriet Chard for providing all of the artwork